 Indonesia Country Report

 China's territorial claims in the South China Sea overlap with the Exclusive Economic Zone of Indonesia's Natuna Islands: in July 2017, Indonesia renamed waters to the northeast of Natuna Islands as "North Natuna Sea", claiming sovereignty over the area.
 There has since been a risk of limited confrontation between both sides involving Chinese coastguard and fishing vessels and Indonesian naval and coastguard ships.
 In the Sulawesi Sea, Indonesia and Malaysia are engaged in a maritime boundary dispute over the Ambalat block.
-However, strong bilateral relations indicate that deterioration of the situation involving armed forces is unlikely.
+However, strong bilateral relations indicate that a deterioration of the situation involving armed forces is unlikely.